‘Thank you for conducting Lauren’s memorial and burial. You were such a source of support to us all we will never forget it.’

 As a celebrant, I often retell the story of your loved one’s life on behalf before family members or friends read their own eulogies – but I can read your words out if you feel unable to.

-How long is a humanist funeral?
+How long is a celebrant-led funeral?

-A humanist funeral service can vary in length, but is normally between 20 and 40 minutes long depending on the number of readings and songs you’d like to include.
+A funeral service like this can vary in length, but is normally between 20 and 40 minutes long depending on the number of readings and songs you’d like to include.
 (If the service is to be held at a crematorium, you’d need to let your Funeral Director know if you wanted to have a ceremony that is longer than 20-30 minutes – they can book a double slot for you, subject to availability.)

-Where does a humanist funeral take place?
+Where does a celebrant-led funeral take place?

-There are no set rules for what to wear at a humanist funeral: some prefer to keep it traditional; some families ask guests to dress in bright colours, to reflect the life and personality of the person who has died.
+There are no set rules for what to wear at a funeral: some prefer to keep it traditional; some families ask guests to dress in bright colours, to reflect the life and personality of the person who has died.

 Can we have hymns at a humanist funeral?